shortjij/MyPortfolio/content/post/SwirlCourse/index.Rmd

 categories: ["4PL3 Final Project"]
 ---

-In addition to the app, I also made a swirl course on how to use **forloops**.
+I also made a swirl course on how to use **forloops**.
 In this *first* installment of my lessons, the user learns what each part of the forloop means/does and answers a series of questions related to that.
 My next step will be making a lesson with a lot more hands-on examples.
 For now, here are some example questions I used:

 ```{r}